tHeBeStXu/nCloth2JointsRigTool/README.md

 # How to install:
 1. Download the project file and unzip it somewhere in the computer, make ture to remember the directory of the unzip file location;
 2. Open Maya 2017+ and open script Editor;
-3. New a Python tab, and enter following scrip;
+3. New a Python tab, and enter following script;
 Dir = 'X:\WHERE\YOU\PUT\THE\FILE'
 import sys